Warsaw Stock Exchange shareholders appoint Dietl as CEO

-WARSAW, June 19 Shareholders in the Warsaw Stock Exchange approved the appointment of Marek Dietl as chief executive on Monday.
+WARSAW, June 19 (Reuters) - Shareholders in the Warsaw Stock Exchange approved the appointment of Marek Dietl as chief executive on Monday.

 Dietl is the bourse's fifth CEO since 2013 and third since the conservative Law and Justice party (PiS) took power in 2015.